natev51/jettl/docs/tools/tools.md

 3. in msg overrides -> default virtual folder, override interface method
 4. put the poly of that msg with recurse selected
 5. wire up recurse as necessary

+Effectively developer could "select" which Msgs to add to the actor.

 This combats when many interfaces and classes loaded and one wants to have actor implement a msg that is tied to interface.
 This tool would bypass all classes not tied to a message and have a dropdown of only messages one can implement.